damarianor/ih_datamadpt0223_project_m2/README.md

 ## Overview

+This repository contains an interactive dashboard developed in Tableau that displays information about mass shootings in the United States.
+The dashboard is based on an updated dataset and provides a clear and concise visualization of information related to these tragic events.

 The purpose of this project is to to apply our knowledge gained from module 2 of this program.
 In this project, our main task was selecting a dataset, utilizing Tableau or Power BI to explore it, and creating a Story/Dashboard that presents the insights you have extracted from the data.
 It is important to showcase your proficiency and the concepts learned throughout the chapter.

 ---

+## Repository Structure

+The repository is organized as follows:

+/data: This folder contains the data files used in the dashboard.
+It includes a CSV file with detailed information about mass shootings in the United States and the final csv file that was used to create the data model.
+/images: Here you will find the images used in the README and in the dashboard itself.
+/notebooks: Jupyter file used to clean and filter data.
+/dashboard.txt: This is the text file including the Tableau Public link.
+You can open it and explore the visualization using Tableau Desktop or Tableau Public.
+/README.md: file explaining the job done.

 ## Steps followed